- Crime/Fire Prevention

 The Orangeburg Department of Public Safety purchased their first K-9 in 2003.It was a six-month-old female Belgium Malinois, named Kayla.After six months of training, she went into service as an all-purpose utility dog.
 The following year, the department purchased a male German Shepard, named Rico.Now in 2008, we just have began working with the department’s first Bloodhound, named Jed.
 These K-9's are assigned to an officer/handler and live with them in a home environment.Each officer is responsible for the care and maintenance of the K-9.
 This promotes a close relationship between the K-9 and his/her partner.

 Each K-9 undergoes a minimum of six months of training and then the K-9 and their assigned officer/handler attends an additional twelve weeks of initial training.
 After that, the K-9 and their officer/handlers will train two times per week, in addition to once a month with other law enforcement agencies to improve their skills.
 Each officer and K-9 is trained as “all purpose” utility teams.
 These teams are trained in obedience, tracking, article search, area search, building search, and narcotics detection.

 All K-9 teams are assigned to the Patrol Division and also works closely with the Narcotics Unit and the Special Response Team.
 The K-9 teams also give demonstrations for many different groups and organizations through out the year.
-If your organization would like to request a demonstration by one of our K-9 teams, please feel free to contact Captain Mike Adams.
+If your organization would like to request a demonstration by one of our K-9 teams, please feel free to contact Captain Alfred Alexander.